The Sonoma Diet is a Mediterranean-inspired eating pattern designed to promote weight loss and improve overall health.

 May promote heart health

-The Sonoma diet is very low in saturated fat and promotes heart-healthy unsaturated fats from olive oil, avocados, and fish.
-It’s also very rich in vegetables, fruit, and whole grains, all of which may help reduce inflammation, blood pressure, and cholesterol (
+The Sonoma Diet is very low in saturated fat and promotes heart-healthy unsaturated fats from olive oil, avocados, and fish.
+It’s also rich in vegetables, fruit, and whole grains, all of which may help reduce inflammation, blood pressure, and cholesterol (